alpychemist/billi/README.md

 # BILLI

-Billing terminal script wrtitten on Go
+Terminal app for making bills - wrtitten on Go

 ## What Billi can do:
 - [x] Create bill with custom name